 But it is actually a strength when the both of you want to save your marriage so much that you put a lot of effort into it.
 It takes courage, and it’s admirable.

 [Read: 20 reasons to get married and live happily ever after]

-Whatever tropes about marriage you see in movies and on TV aren’t always true.
+Whatever myths about marriage you see in movies and on the screen aren’t always true.
 Your marriage is what you make it, and while it can certainly be difficult to handle at times, being able to stay married and happy is worth the effort.